Excel Icon Sets

 We can see 4 types of “Icon Sets” available under this category.

 Type#1 – Directional

 Type#3 – Indicators

 We can use all the above 4 types of icon sets based on the data structure and you should choose based on the data you are showing to the user.

 Let’s apply some conditional formatting to these rating numbers.
-We will apply the “Directional” icon set in excel.
+We will apply the “Directional” icon set.

 Before we apply the Directional icon set we can see 4 different kinds of icon sets in this category.

 Let’s use the first two sets now, for this we need to define the limit of rating points.

 To show Green colored up arrow Rating should be >=9.

 To show horizontal Yellow-colored arrow rating should be >=5